Supplier of Linear Alkyl benzene-LAB From Turkey and Dubai-UAE

 Remember: Liner Alkyl benzene can be irritating and harmful if not handled carefully.
 Following these safety tips can help minimize risks when working with LAB.

-Liner Alkyl benzene Packing
+Linear Alkyl benzene Packing

-(Linear Alkylbenzene) is an intermediate material and needs special handling for safe storage and transportation due to its chemical properties.
+(Linear Alkylbenzene) Is an intermediate material and needs special handling for safe storage and transportation due to its chemical properties.
 Here’s how LAB is typically packed:

 Containers: